Hazey8709/FSW-125/Week-4/express-router-2/README.md

 READ ME

+-- *Files* --
+- Main / Finished -
-router-2 is where the finish work is  all request's work
+router-2.js - Is where the finish work is  all request's work

+- Secondary / Work in-progress -
-router.js  is a little different and a (work in-progress)
+router.js -  Is a little different and a (work in-progress) recycleBin.js  - Holds the recycledItems (ARRAY) for router.js (file)

+Using an (recycleditems) array to do express CRUD requests GET, PUT, POST, DELETE

+( CRUD Request )
+C - Create
+R - Retrieve
+U - Update
+D - Delete